Cambridge University Conservative Association: Publication of 'Freshers' Guides'

-CUCA has twice published a 'Freshers' Guide', an introductory magazine distributed to first-years designed to give instruction and advice on Cambridge student life.
+CUCA has thrice published a 'Freshers' Guide', an introductory magazine distributed to first-years designed to give instruction and advice on Cambridge student life.

 The association has argued that many unavoidable aspects of student life at Cambridge (formal dinners, navigating a multitude of student societies, language) are ignored by bodies such as CUSU and College JCRs for fear of being seen to perpetuate elitism.
 CUCA has argued that this approach itself perpetuates elitism, and instead aims to celebrate the 'quirks and curiosities' of Cambridge by the production and dissemination of accessible advice.

 The Guide returned in 2016, published as 'The Cambridge Directory'.
 Edited by Nicholas Taylor and Jack Drury, it offered advice on shopping, formalwear, restaurants, culture and etiquette.
 Within a week of publication, the 'Directory' had not only picked up press attention, but had been downloaded over 6000 times.
 The editors observed that Freshers had approached them praising the content of the Directory for "providing answers to questions they'd have felt awkward asking."
+A new version of the Guide was published in 2023.